savonet/book/quickstart.md

 are not going to use this one but still want to change the password) and for the administrative interface.
 By default all three are `hackme`, and we will use that in our examples, but, again, you should change them in order not to be hacked.
-Have a look at other parameters though!
-You should the restart Icecast with the command
+Have a look at other parameters though, they are interesting too!
+Once the configuration modified, you should the restart Icecast with the command

 ```
 sudo /etc/init.d/icecast2 restart